 The overall presentation of this RX-7 is fantastic, it appears to be wearing its original red paint, black leather interior, and alloy wheels, with an engine bay thankfully free of non-original parts.

-If you’d like to read more about this car or register to bid you can on RM Sotheby’s.
+If you’d like to read more about this car or register to bid you can click here to visit the listing on RM Sotheby’s.
 It’s due to cross the auction block at Amelia Island in early March with no reserve.

 Images: Tim Scott ©2018 Courtesy of RM Sotheby’s